 David had hired a Peruvian guide named Juan Carlos to lead us on a trip around the Paracas peninsula.
 Juan Carlos had worked as a biologist and ranger in the National Park of Paracas for several years and had apparently also kayaked along the south coast before.
 Juan Carlos doesn’t speak English and I was the only one in our group who doesn't speak Spanish, so unfortunately I wasn’t able to talk to him at all about his previous kayak experiences.

 We had anticipated having a total of 5 people in our group but our fifth man cancelled at the last minute.
-He happened to be one of the Peruvians who had been involved in the ill−fated trip to Islas Ballestas a few years earlier where one kayaker died.
+He happened to be one of the Peruvians who had been involved in the ill−fated trip to Islas Ballestas a few years earlier where one kayaker died (see my previous post about our attempt to paddle to Islas Ballestas).

 We packed our kayaks and gear the night before in preparation to leave as early as possible the next day.
 We planned to drive south through the desert in the National Park and launch from a beach south of Paracas called Playa Mendieta, and from there paddle north to Lagunillas, a small fishing port on a protected bay within the National Park.
 When we reached our put-in at Playa Mendieta I was happy to see that the surf was minimal so getting off the beach would be easy.